Go-Jo: Biography

 Throughout his upbringing Zambotto played Australian rules football at a high level and he moved to Perth where he competed at the semi-professional level for the East Perth Royals in the West Australian Football League as a teenager.
 Whilst in Perth he was also producing music for other artists and then he decided to give up AFL and he moved to Sydney to pursue music full-time.
-The idea for his stage name came from when his mother used to watch Zambotto on the sidelines of running races and she used to yell "Go, Jo!", with the "Jo" referring to his middle name, Jo.
+The idea for his stage name came from when his mother used to watch Zambotto on the sidelines of running races and she used to yell "Go, Jo!", with the "Jo" referring to his middle name, Joe.

 Zambotto is known for his guitar-centric original songs and covers.
 He released his first song in 2016 and his cover of the Goo Goo Dolls' song "Iris" has received over 3 million streams on Spotify.
-A video of him performing his song "Mrs. Hollywood" at Bondi Beach has been viewed over 6 million times, with the song reaching one billion views across all video platforms.
+A video of him performing his song "Mrs. Hollywood" at Bondi Beach has been viewed over six million times, with the song reaching one billion views across all video platforms.
 He has also performed as an opening act for the Jonas Brothers, Milky Chance and Tash Sultana.

 On 25 February 2025, SBS announced that Zambotto would represent Australia in the Eurovision Song Contest 2025 in Basel with the song "Milkshake Man".
 They competed on 15 May 2025, opening the second semifinal while failing to qualify for the grand final.

+At the Eurovision Song Contest 2026, Go-Jo performed an interval act alongside hosts Michael Ostrowski and Victoria Swarovski, differentiating Australia and Austria.

+Go-Jo's debut album, The Go-Jo Variety Show was released on 26 June 2026.